Creontius

-Creontius, sometimes Germanized Crantz (fl.
+Creontius or Craentius, Germanized Crantz (fl.
 8th century), was a Bavarian official and historian.

 He served as the referendarius of Duke Tassilo III (r.
 748–788), a position variously translated as chief counsellor, secretary or chancellor.
 He wrote a now lost chronicle in Latin that is partially preserved by Johannes Aventinus (1477–1534), who inserted passages from it into his Annales ducum Boiariae and also translated some into German for his Bairische Chronik.
 These passages were "long considered spurious but [are] now accepted as authentic".
 Nonetheless, Aventinus occasionally amended the works he copied to give them a false precision, so his version of Creontius' text must be approached critically.
 It is still a valuable source because it offers a unique Bavarian perspective on the reign of Tassilo.
+P. D. King translated into English six excerpts attributed to Creontius, one from the Annales and five from the Chronik.

 Creontius is a contemporary and independent source.
 He has a pro-Bavarian bias and, on account of Tassilo's marriage to Liutperga, daughter of the Lombard king Desiderius, a pro-Lombard bias as well.
 He was generally hostile to the Frankish king Charlemagne, who engineered Tassilo's deposition.
 Despite his pro-Lombard stance, he favoured Christopher and Sergius against Pope Stephen III.
 He was apparently an eyewitness to the downfall of Christopher and Sergius in 771.
 He was either residing in Rome at the time, or attached to Desiderius' entourage when the latter came to Rome.
 Under that same year, Creontius records Charlemagne's repudiation of his queen, Gerperga, another daughter of Desiderius.
 He says that she returned to Italy near death and, "although it had been bruited about that she was sterile, she bore a son in Italy and died in childbirth."
 This claim is not corroborated elsewhere and is considered unlikely, but it indicates Creontius' hostility to Charlemagne and partiality to Desiderius that he tried to combat the official line on Gerperga.